pilarmanzi/pilarmanzi.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate (ABD) in Political Science at Northwestern University, where I am also completing a Masters in Applied Statistics.
+As of June 2024, I completed my PhD in Political Science at Northwestern University, where I also obtained a Masters in Applied Statistics.
+In Fall of 2024, I will join the University of Chicago's Harper-Schmidt Society of Fellows.

 My research focuses on the politics of income inequality with a regional focus in Latin America.
-My work has been published in the *Journal of Politics in Latin America* and *Social Policy and Administration*.
+My work on this topic has been published in the *Journal of Politics in Latin America* and in *Social Policy and Administration*.
 Before graduate school, I worked at the Economic Commission for Latin America and the Caribbean in Montevideo, where I worked on projects regarding multidimensional child poverty, social expenditure, gender inequality in the labor market, and care policies.
 This research has been published in *Latin American Research Review* and *International Security Review*, as well as in multiple policy papers.